openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimize-preprocessing/integrate-save-preprocessing-use-case.rst

                  OpenVINO Intermediate Representation.

-Previous sections covered the topic of the :doc:`preprocessing steps <preprocessing-api-details>` and the overview of :doc:`Layout <layout-api-overview>` API.
+Previous sections covered the :doc:`preprocessing steps <preprocessing-api-details>` and the overview of :doc:`Layout API <layout-api-overview>`.

 For many applications, it is also important to minimize read/load time of a model.
 Therefore, performing integration of preprocessing steps every time on application